Warhammer Quest: Deathblow Magazine

+New releases

+Eighteen years after the original game ceased production, Games Workshop released Warhammer Quest: Silver Tower (2016), Warhammer Quest: Shadows Over Hammerhal (2017), Warhammer Quest: Blackstone Fortress (2018),Warhammer Quest: Cursed City (2021), Warhammer Quest: Lost Relics (2022) and the yet unreleased Warhammer Quest: Darkwater.
+These games follow the original in overall design as dungeon crawling board games, but with substantially different rulesets.
+Warhammer Quest: Silver Tower, Warhammer Quest: Shadows Over Hammerhal,Warhammer Quest: Cursed City, Warhammer Quest: Lost Relics and Warhammer Quest: Darkwater are set in Games Workshops new fantasy setting, Warhammer Age of Sigmar.
+While Warhammer Quest: Blackstone Fortress is set in Games Workshops sci-fi universe Warhammer 40,000.

 Warhammer Quest contributors

 Warhammer Quest and its expansions/articles were authored, illustrated or produced in whole, or in part, by the following:

 Andy Jones, Geoff Taylor, Richard Wright, Dave Gallagher, John Blanche, Wayne England, Mark Gibbons, Bryan Ansell, Gavin Thorpe, Ian Pickstock, Mark Hawkins, Dean Bass, Steve Anastasoff, Tuomas Pirinen, Mark Hawkins and more.

-Sequels

-Eighteen years after the game ceased production, Games Workshop released Warhammer Quest: Silver Tower (2016), Warhammer Quest: Shadows Over Hammerhal (2017), Warhammer Quest: Blackstone Fortress (2018), and Warhammer Quest: Cursed City (2021).
-These games follow the original in overall design as dungeon crawling board games, but with substantially different rulesets.
-Warhammer Quest: Silver Tower, Warhammer Quest: Shadows Over Hammerhal, and Warhammer Quest: Cursed City are set in Games Workshops new fantasy setting, Warhammer Age of Sigmar.
-While Warhammer Quest: Blackstone Fortress is set in Games Workshops sci-fi universe Warhammer 40,000.

 Adaptations

 Video games

 On 20 August 2012 GW announced Warhammer Quest for iOS devices.
 The development company is Rodeo Games.
 It was released on 30 May 2013.
 It received positive reviews from critics.

 It was later ported to PC, Mac and Linux by Twistplay and was released by Chilled Mouse on Steam on 7 January 2015, Android on 25 June 2015, and later to the PlayStation 4 and Xbox One.

 Warhammer Quest 2: The End Times by Perchang was released on 20 October 2017 for iOS and for Android on 11 April 2018.
 It received average reviews from critics.

 Warhammer Quest: Silver Tower was released for Android and iOS on September 3, 2020, based on the 2016 sequel of the board game.